zenml-io/zenml/docs/book/stack_components/secrets_manager.md

 login_secret = {'username': 'aria', 'password': 'somepwd'}

-In order to map this concept onto the GCP Secret Manager, ZenML uses labels and prepended group_keys.
+In order to map this concept onto the GCP iSecret Manager, ZenML uses labels and prepended group_keys.
 The example from above will show up in the GCP UI like this:

 [TODO]([GET_Screenshot])